MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 Microsoft Teams is a cloud-based product and requires that your tab content be available from the cloud using HTTPS endpoints.
 Teams does not allow local hosting.
 You must either publish your tab to a public URL, or use a proxy that exposes your local port to an internet-facing URL.

 To test your tab, use [ngrok](https://ngrok.com/docs).
 Your server's web endpoints are available while ngrok is running on your computer.
-If you close ngrok, the URLs are different the next time you start it.
+In the free version of ngrok, if you close ngrok, the URLs are different the next time you start it.

 **To establish a secure tunnel to your tab**

-1. Open a command prompt in the root of your project directory and run the following command:
+1. At a command prompt in the root of your project directory, run the following command:

     ```bash
     ngrok http https://localhost:44325 -host-header="localhost:44325"